-This report provides projections for the agricultural sector through 2016.
+This report provides projections for the agricultural sector through 2017.
 Projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income and food prices.
 The projections are based on specific assumptions regarding macroeconomic conditions, policy, weather, and international developments.
 The report assumes that there are no shocks due to abnormal weather, further outbreaks of plant or animal diseases, or other factors affecting global supply and demand.
 The Farm Security and Rural Investment Act of 2002, the Energy Policy Act of 2005, and the Agricultural Reconciliation Act of 2005 are assumed to remain in effect through the projections period.
 The projections are one representative scenario for the agricultural sector for the next decade.
 As such, the report provides a point of departure for discussion of alternative farm sector outcomes that could result under different assumptions.
-The projections in this report were prepared in October through December 2006, reflecting a composite of model results and judgment-based analyses.
+The projections in this report were prepared in October through December 2007, reflecting a composite of model results and judgment-based analyses.

-Longrun developments for global agriculture reflect increased demand for biofuels, particularly in the United States and the European Union (EU).
+Longrun developments for global agriculture reflect continued high crude oil prices as well as strong demand for biofuels, particularly in the United States and the European Union (EU).
 U.S. agricultural projections reflect large increases in corn-based ethanol production, which affects production, use, and prices of farm commodities throughout the sector.
 Expansion of biodiesel use in the EU raises demand for vegetable oils in global markets.
 Additionally, steady domestic and international economic growth in the projections supports gains in consumption, trade, and prices.
 Although export competition is projected to continue, global economic growth, particularly in developing countries, provides a foundation for gains in world trade and U.S. agricultural exports.
-Combined with increases in domestic demand, particularly related to growth in ethanol production, the results are generally higher market prices and cash receipts.
-Rising production expenses and lower government payments offset some of the gains in cash receipts and other sources of farm income, but overall net farm income remains strong through the projections.
-On average, consumer food prices are projected to rise more slowly than the general rate of inflation over the next decade, although increases in meat prices push food prices up faster in some years.
+Combined with increases in domestic demand, particularly related to growth in ethanol production, the results are generally higher market prices.
+As a result, overall net farm income remains strong and reaches record levels in the latter part of the projections.
+Higher energy-related costs and agricultural commodity prices push U.S. retail food prices up more than general inflation in the near term, but then food prices increase less than the general inflation rate over the remainder of the projections period.

-Keywords: Projections, crops, livestock, ethanol, trade, farm income, food prices.
+Keywords: Projections, crops, livestock, biofuel, ethanol, trade, farm income, food prices.

-The United States Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and, where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual's income is derived from any public assistance program.
+The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and, where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual's income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA's TARGET Center at (202) 720-2600 (voice and TDD).